Wago-Norge/UtilizeVSCodeWagoSDK/README.md

 ## Install Visual Studio Code
 Visit [Microsoft help page](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) to get started

+## Install C/C++ extension for Visual Studio Code
+Visit the 'Marketplace' inside VS Code and install the C/C++ extension that features GCC compiler etc. <br>
+> We will not use this "toolchain" but rather the one provided by Wago SDK <br>

 ## Install sshpass
 ```
 sudo apt-get install sshpass